 Postdoc position in Operations Research and Machine Learning at the Federal University of Sao Paulo.
 The closing date for applications is 30th July 2021.

-The Methods and Models of Optimization (MeMO) laboratory at Federal University of Sao Paulo opens a post-doctoral research position in “Adaptive Metaheuristic applied to dial-a-ride problems and variants”.
-The selected candidate will work at the Institute of Science and Technology (ICT-UNIFESP), São José dos Campos, SP/Brazil.
+The Methods and Models of Optimization (MeMO) laboratory at Federal University of Sao Paulo opens a post-doctoral research position in Operations Research applied to “Models and Methods to solve the Patient Bed Assignment Problem and the Operation Room Scheduling Problem”.
+The selected candidate will work at the Institute of Science and Technology (ICT-UNIFESP), Sao Jose dos Campos, SP/Brazil.

-APPLICATION: The candidate must send by email until May 15, 2020 the following documents:
+APPLICATION: The candidate must send by email until July 30, 2021 the following documents:

 * Curriculum vitae with a list of publications, and previous experience.

 * A recommendation letter from a previous supervisor/professor.

 * A motivation letter for the application.